-Note: In order to avoid the constructive sale rules both tests must be met.
+Note: To avoid the constructive sale rules both tests must be met.

 Caution: The closing of a short sale requires delivery.
 Accordingly, the short sale must be delivered or settled, and not just covered by January 30th of the succeeding year.
-When a short sale occurs in 2020, against an appreciated long position - the table on the following page illustrates the tax result.
+When a short sale occurs in 2021, against an appreciated long position - the table below illustrates the tax result.

-Transaction Amount Taxable Year Taxable Short closed by delivery of long position in 2020 Net appreciation at date of delivery 2020 Short closed by purchase in market in 2020, and Gain or loss on closing of short position 2020 long position held for an additional 60 days Gain or loss on long position is deferred Date of disposition of long position Short closed by delivery of long position by January 30, 2021 Gain on long position at date of short sale 2020 Short closed by purchase in market to settle by January 30, 2021, and Gain or loss on closing of short position 2021 long position held "naked" for at least 60 additional days Gain or loss on closing of long position Date of disposition of long position Both long and short positions still in place post January 30, 2021 Appreciation on long position at date of short sale 2020
+Transaction Amount Taxable Year Taxable Short closed by delivery of long position in 2021 Net appreciation at date of delivery 2021 Short closed by purchase in market in 2021, and Gain or loss on closing of short position 2021 long position held for an additional 60 days Gain or loss on long position is deferred Date of disposition of long position Short closed by delivery of long position by January 30, 2022 Gain on long position at date of short sale 2021 Short closed by purchase in market to settle by January 30, 2022, and Gain or loss on closing of short position 2022 long position held "naked" for at least 60 additional days Gain or loss on closing of long position Date of disposition of long position Both long and short positions still in place post January 30, 2022 Appreciation on long position at date of short sale 2021